MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 ## Prioritize workloads

-The order you relocate workloads should be intentional and should reflect the priority of your objectives (see Table 1).
+The order you relocate workloads should be intentional and should reflect the priority of your objectives (see *Table 1*).
 Any technical dependencies, such as platforms and landing zones, should go first.
 Outside of technical dependencies, the order is up to you.
 For more information, see [platform and application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones).

 ## Create a relocation plan

 We recommend creating a relocation plan.
 At the service level, you want to verify the target region meets the capacity needs for each workload service.
 The rest of your relocation plan should center on the relocation project and getting stakeholder approval to proceed.
 Most stakeholders want to know about the schedule, team, and cost.
-Rather than spending time trying to estimate the schedule, resources, and cost, we recommend starting the process and refining the estimates as your understanding of the effort improves.
-Here are recommendations for creating a plan with these elements.
+Rather than spending time trying to estimate the schedule, resources, and cost, we recommend starting the relocation process and refining the estimates as your learn more.
+But here are recommendations for creating an initial plan with the elements you need.

 **Build a soft schedule.** The schedule depends on the complexity of the workloads being relocated and the experience of the team involved.
 Instead of spending time figuring out how long it will take, start relocating the first workload.
 The experience allows you to better estimate a completion date, and it saves you time.